GU4243-ADS/project-2-predictive-modelling-group-2/README.md

   - Developed framework for and contributed to the presentation slide deck
   - Cleaned up GitHub repo
 + Chunzi Wang
+  - Built and tested SIFT feature
+  - Built, trained, and tested logisticRegression on all features
+  - Contributed README.md and presentation slide deck
 + Chuyuan Zhou
   - Built, trained, and tested GBM on all features
   - Help organize and contributed to README.md